 Volvo Puts Safety First

 On April 14th, 1927, roughly 20 years after the Ford Model T changed mobility for Americans, Sweden launched the Volvo OV4 in Gothenburg.
-Safety was the core value of Volvo from the very beginning, quickly gaining a reputation for being an anomaly–a vehicle capable of safety, with an affinity for families, and yet, still a luxury car.
+Personal injury safety was the core value of Volvo from the very beginning, quickly gaining a reputation for being an anomaly–a vehicle capable of safety, with an affinity for families, and yet, still a luxury car.

 Volvo’s 3-Point Safety Belt